mhrafin/schedula/README.md

 Ever tried to schedule a meeting only to realize half your team is already booked?
 Calendars are supposed to make life easier, but coordinating schedules across multiple people is still a headache.

 **Schedula was built to solve this.** When you create a meeting and add participants, it automatically checks for conflicts—no more back-and-forth emails asking "does 2pm work?"
 If there's a clash, you'll know before you hit save.

+Personal motivation placeholder: Add a short story about the real scheduling pain that inspired this project and what you wanted to make better.

 I wanted a scheduling tool that:
 - **Catches conflicts instantly** — not after you've already sent invites